 Here’s what you need to know:

 The latest nationally recognized qualification for teacher’s aides is the Certificate III in Education Support (CHC30213).
-This is the most preferred training course today – more than 1 out of 3 teacher’s aides and teaching assistants today hold a certificate III or its certificate IV equivalent.
+This is the most popular entry-level qualification, and more than 1 out of 3 teacher’s aides and teaching assistants today hold a certificate III or its certificate IV equivalent.

 The pie chart below shows the percentage of people who take certificate courses, and other qualifications such as Diplomas and Degrees.